 We require all compounds to be soluble in DMSO and to be shipped as dry material in appropriate containers, such as 1-2 mL Eppendorf tubes.
 For larger collections we can arrange plates or tube-racks.

 Step 1: Primary Screening

 In the primary screening we test compound libraries against key ESKAPE pathogens, E. coli, K. pneumoniae, A. baumannii, P. aeruginosa, S. aureus (MRSA), as well as the fungi C. neoformans and C. albicans.
 The screen will be at a single concentration (32 µg/mL) and will provide initial activity data to select compounds for further more detailed screening.

 Step 2: Hit Confirmation

 Active compounds from the primary screening will be tested in dose response antimicrobial assays to confirm their activity.
-Active compounds will be screened for adverse effects, such as cytotoxicity, critical micelle concentration and membrane depolarization, as well as for their purity.
-The Hit confirmation process will evaluate the basic drug qualities of actives, and which of the actives have the best potential for further development.
+Active compounds will be screened for adverse effects, such as cytotoxicity and haemolytic activity.

 Step 3: Hit Validation

-The next step of the CO-ADD process is test the hit against a broader panel of microbes with multidrug-resistant (MDR) and pan-resistant bacterial strains and clinical isolates, with different co-factors (such as serum or lung surfactant).
-The Hit validation will also include initial ADMET screening, including haemolysis, microsome and plasma stability and protein binding.
-This stage of the screening will be done in collaboration with the research group, as additional material might be required, and additional structural analogues could be included to evaluate any structure-activity relationship.
+The next step of the CO-ADD process would be to test the hit against a broader panel of microbes with multidrug-resistant (MDR) and pan-resistant bacterial strains and clinical isolates, with different co-factors (such as serum or lung surfactant).
+The Hit validation might also include initial ADMET screening, including microsome and plasma stability and protein binding, evaluating the basic drug qualities of the actives.
+This stage of the screening will be done only in collaboration (collaborative research agreement) with the research group, as additional material might be required, and additional structural analogues could be included to evaluate any structure-activity relationship.